Injury Prevention for Your Home & Our Community

 - Keep cords and strings out of your child’s reach, and move chairs, cribs and other furniture away from windows and window blinds.

-In older adults, wearing dentures and difficulty with swallowing can increase their risk of choking in older adults.
-But, be aware of these other preventive measures:
+In older adults, wearing dentures and having difficulty swallowing can increase their risk of choking.
+Be aware of these preventive measures:

 - Avoid foods by the handful

 - Avoid large bites and chewy or dry foods